 Mrs. Downs lives in Mesquite with her husband Brandon, who is an assistant band director at North Mesquite High School.

-Mr. Gore is a member of Texas Music Educators Association and Texas Bandmasters Association.
+Ms. Hall’s professional affiliations include the Texas Music Educators Association and Texas Bandmasters Association.